-InsuranceERM's UK and Europe 2021 annual awards have been launched - and to help maximise your chances of winning, marketing director Tracey Huggett has put together some advice based on her years of experience running awards and reading the entries that come in.
+InsuranceERM's UK & Europe 2022 awards have been launched - and to help maximise your chances of winning, InsuranceERM's marketing director Tracey Huggett has put together some advice based on her years of experience running awards and reading the entries that come in.

 We hope you find this useful - and best of luck with your entry!

 (1) You have to be in it to win it

 It sounds obvious, but the only way to stand a chance of winning is to enter.
 Nobody knows what you have achieved better than you, so click on this link, create an account and complete the entry form.